morawi-cg/al-ansible-nginx/README.md

 *** ***

-- Most people will glance at the `README`, *maybe* star it, and leave
+- To understand more about the system, glance at the `README`, *maybe* star it, or comment!
 - It is constructed so that, people should understand instantly what this project is about based on this repo, the images and the description.
 Please leave a comment or a suggestion for future improvements.